cardano-foundation/CIPs/CIP-0381/README.md

 ### Names and types/kinds for the new functions or types
 The added types will be the following, all of which can be represented as a byte array.
 Even if these types are equivalent to byte arrays of a given size, it makes sense to include these types, to enforce deserialization, and therefore some checks on the data used by the smart contract.
-In particular, all three types can only be achieved with byte arrays that represent a point which is part of the prime order subgroup.
+In particular, `bls12_381_G1_element` and `bls12_381_G2_element` can only be generated with byte arrays that represent a point which is part of the prime order subgroup.
+On the other hand, `bls12_381_MlResult` can only be generated as a result of the `bls12_381_millerLoop` computatio.

 * `bls12_381_G1_element`
 * `bls12_381_G2_element`
 * `bls12_381_MlResult`

-We need to support the binary operation of G1 and G2 (which are additive groups), as well as the binary operation over GT (which is represented as a multiplicative group).
+We need to support the binary operation of G1 and G2 (which are additive groups), as well as the binary operation over MlResult (which is represented as a multiplicative group).
 We also want to enable hashing to G1 and G2.
 In particular, we expose the hash to curve (which we denote with `hashToGroup`) algorithm as described in [hash to curve draft](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve#section-8), using `BLS12381G1_XMD:SHA-256_SSWU_RO_` and `BLS12381G2_XMD:SHA-256_SSWU_RO_` for G1 and G2 respectively.
 We do not include the type of the Scalar, nor operations related to it.
-These type of operations can already be performed with the Integral type.
+These type of operations can already be performed with the `Integer` type.
 In particular, we need the following functions:

 * Group operations:
     * `bls12_381_G1_add :: bls12_381_G1_element -> bls12_381_G1_element -> bls12_381_G1_element`